Our Historic Raleigh in Newfoundland (not North Carolina)

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on October 25, 2012, in History, Landscapes/Geography and tagged Burnt Cape Ecological Reserve, Great Northern Peninsula, L'Anse aux Meadows, Newfoundland and Labrador, Pistolet Bay, Raleigh, The Straits White Bay North, World Heritage Site.
+Posted on October 25, 2012, in History, Nature and tagged Burnt Cape Ecological Reserve, Great Northern Peninsula, L'Anse aux Meadows, Newfoundland and Labrador, Pistolet Bay, Raleigh, The Straits White Bay North, World Heritage Site.
 Bookmark the permalink.
 5 Comments.